DeepProcess: Supporting business process execution using a MANN-based recommender system: Evaluation

-To support LSTM/GRU and MANN prediction, we append to the end of each complete process a special token \textless{}END\textgreater{} signaling its termination.
-We train the LSTM/GRU in the same manner as training a language model \cite{mikolov2012thesis}, which is identical to next activity prediction.
-After training, a test prefix will be fed to the LSTM/GRU as prior context and the model will continue predicting the next event step-by-step until the \textless{}END\textgreater{} symbol is outputted.
-In our experiment, we use a hidden vector of size $100$ for both LSTM/GRU and MANN methods.
-The baselines for raw-featured datasets are used only for the suffix prediction task.
+\textbf{Model Evaluation:} Numerical evaluations with comparisons to baselines play a central role when judging research for most recommender systems, therefore we rely on baseline comparisons/benchmarks to evaluate the quality of recommendations produced by our machinery.
+Our recommender system provides operational decision support for process users and on a higher level, performs utility optimization.
+Gunawardana et. al \cite{gunawardana2009survey} provide a survey of evaluation metrics for recommender systems.
+They observe that the task of optimizing utilities is by far the least explored recommendation task.
+Hence research/industry standard evaluation metrics do not exist for such task.
+Prescriptive machine learning models for such tasks are predominantly benchmarked by matching samples against a reference solution (e.g previously well-performing instances representing ground truth).
+In our case, we have picked Levenshtein distance metric because it aptly summarizes accuracy/precision in terms of the closeness of recommended sequences to the reference(desired) sequences in high-dimensional vector space.
+It represents a degree of conformity of evaluated predictions to the true value and is sensitive to differences in error rates, making it effective for judging the effectiveness of our process-aware recommendation machinery.
+However, these distances have a quadratic time complexity of the sequence length, which can be expensive for long sequences.
+Hence we build a Trie over the training prefixes for fast retrieval.
+In our experiments, we choose $k$ to be $1$ and $5$.
+We append to the end of each complete process a special token \textless{}END\textgreater{} signaling its termination.
+We train the GRU in the same manner as training a language model \cite{mikolov2012statistical}, which is identical to next activity prediction.
+After training, a test prefix will be fed to the GRU as prior context and the model will continue recommending the next event step-by-step until the \textless{}END\textgreater{} symbol is outputted.
+In our experiment, we use a hidden vector of size $100$ for both GRU and MANN methods.